Rahu378/Senior_Project_Individual/README.md

 ## **Contributions**
 Feel free to contribute to this repository by opening a pull request or submitting issues for enhancements and bug fixes.

----

-Let me know if you'd like any further refinements! 🚀